 You get three meals a day, but if you go hiking I can advise you to bring some snacks.
 Also bring a water bottle with a filter or steri pen to refill.

 At last bring basic toiletries, including toilet paper and sun screen.
-Even if it is cold, you will burn easily at this height.
+Even if it is cold, you will burn easily at this height and the toilet outside is most likely without toiletpaper.

 Sustainable Tourism in Xinaliq

 Xinaliq is no longer a secret.
-It is ironic that in te most isolated remote place of Azerbaijan I met more fellow tourists than in the rest of my time in the country.
+It is ironic that in the most isolated remote place of Azerbaijan I met more fellow tourists than in the rest of my time in the country.

 More and more people visit this small town and this has both good and bad consequences.
 The traditional way of life of the shepherds that live here is still the main atttraction, but tourism is an increasing source of income and changing Xinaliq’s lifestyle.